jetzlstorfer/actions-workflow-demo2023/README.md

 in golang

-e.g. adding functions to calculate prime numbers or to print text in a sepcific color
+e.g. adding functions to calculate prime numbers or to print text in a specific color

 -->